Rizzler Sports Logo

 Substitution and the Catcher-to-Pitcher Rule

-Free substitution means you can move a catcher to pitcher mid-game — but the catcher-to-pitcher rule still applies.
-If the catcher has caught 4 or more innings, they cannot pitch.
+Free substitution means you can move a catcher to pitcher mid-game, but the catcher-to-pitcher rule still applies.
+If the catcher has caught 4 or more innings, they cannot pitch that calendar day.
 Track catcher innings carefully when planning substitutions.

 Frequently Asked Questions